PuvaSan/PuvaSan/README.md

 - 📫 How to reach me: **Brian.Inphouva@gmail.com**

-- ⚡ What I like to do: **I like much basketball, snowboarding and weight training...and coding of course**
+- ⚡ What I like to do: **I like to play basketball, casually snowboard and run + weight training...and coding of course**

 <h3 align="center">Connect with me:</h3>
 <div align="center">